Shen-Lab/SS-GCNs/SS-GCNs/README.md

 ```

-Our code also supports hyper-parameter tuning (grid search) for self-supervision as stated in the paper.
+Our code supports hyper-parameter tuning (grid search) for self-supervision as stated in the paper.
 To enable hyper-parameter tuning, for example running the following code:

 ```
 python main_clu.py --dataset cora --embedding-dim 1433 16 7 --lr 0.008 --weight-decay 8e-5 --grid-search True